Kitura/CircuitBreaker/README.md

 ### Advanced Usage

-*In this for of usage, the CircuitBreaker state is based on timeouts and user defined failures.*
+*In this form of usage, the CircuitBreaker state is based on timeouts and user defined failures (quite useful when the function you are circuit breaking makes an asynchronous call).*

 1. Define a fallback function with the signature `(<BreakerError, (fallbackArg1, fallbackArg2,...)>) -> Void`:
 ```swift